Our Values

 Our Vision

-A powerful network of community-based fishermen, crew, fishworkers, and their allies that are organized effectively toward:
+To be a fishermen-led alliance building a broad movement of community-based fishermen, crew, fishworkers, and their allies that are organized effectively toward: